Rohit-Xapads/Xapads_Tracking_CPS_SDK/README.md

 Thanks for connecting to Xapads.
 This Google Tag Manager template provides an easy way to integrate [Xapads](https://www.xapads.com/) Attribution Pixel on your website.
 It will track users’ action on your website and send conversion tracking information to the Xapads tracking servers.

-When the template fires, the Xapads server receives a request with the information on this action (order ID, commission amount, sale amount, currency, country, product type, category).
+When the template fires, the Xapads server receives a request with the information on this action (Advertiser UID, order ID, commission amount, sale amount, currency, country, product type, category).

 ## <a id="contents"></a>Contents